Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 <p class="caption">(\#fig:modelingdatachfour)Choosing the right technique</p>
 </div>

 I am exaggerating a little here.
 Many of these techniques require a high degree of rigor to validate the results.
 However, you have it much easier than analysts from twenty years ago.
 The surplus of methods has become a problem in and of itself.
 Additionally, it is easy to get in a rut.
 For instance, I like _deep learning_.
 I am going to use it for every problem.
-If all I have is a hammer I will use it to fix everything.
+If all I like to use is a hammer I will use it to fix everything.
+We already discussed this.
+I just thought it might warrant being repeated.
 Sometimes you need a wrench.
 Keep that in mind.

 ### Processing your data

 Begin by looking for the simplest solution first.
 Stingy, parsimonious models tend to be the most forgiving and friendly.
 Always look for the simplest solution.
 This is especially important for interpretability, but also for durability.
 Simpler solutions tend to be more elegant and are just easier to deal with.
 However, you need to approach processing in an intelligent, procedural way.
 Let's illustrate this with a brief example:

 > "The ticket sales manager wants to understand who are the most likely candidates in our system to purchase season tickets.
-They also want to understand who is most likely to spend more or to upgrade thier seats."
+They also want to understand who is most likely to spend more or to upgrade their seats."

 How could you approach this problem once you have gathered and cleaned data that might be relevant?
 This sounds like a classification problem related to lead scoring.
 While OLS regression tends to be the best place to start and the gold standard for estimating numerical values, Logistic regression tends to be the best place to begin when trying to estimate classes.
 There are even special forms such as "multinominal logistic regression" [@R-nnet] that can estimate several classes, not just binary classes.
 Logistic regression, like OLS regression are such good places to begin because of interpretability.
 They are much easier to understand than black-box methods such as Deep Learning.